 January 10, 2022 | Car Accidents

 Driving while distracted behind the wheel is incredibly dangerous.
 Anytime a person is not focused on the task of operating a motor vehicle while a vehicle is in motion, this significantly increases the chance that an accident will occur.
 Here, we want to look at the most common causes of distracted driving in Texas.
-There are many ways a driver can become distracted behind the wheel, and by highlighting these distractions, we hope that you are able to take the steps necessary to remain safe on the roadways.
+There are many ways a driver can become distracted behind the wheel, and by highlighting these distractions, our car accident attorneys in Austin hope that you are able to take the steps necessary to remain safe on the roadways.

 When we examine information available from the Centers for Disease Control and Prevention (CDC), we can see that there are various causes of distracted driving.
 Overall, the CDC says that the three main types of distraction that individuals could fall victim to include the following: